OpenJetGet Started

 License

-OpenJet core is licensed under Apache-2.0.
+OpenJet core is licensed under AGPL-3.0-only.

 External contributions are accepted under the contributor terms in CONTRIBUTING.md and CLA.md.